ethanmdavidson/DeathProgress/README.md

 > Death destroys a man: the idea of Death saves him.
 Behind the coffins and the skeletons that stay the vulgar mind lies something so immense that all that is great in us responds to it.
 Men of the world may recoil from the charnel-house that they will one day enter, but Love knows better.
 Death is his foe, but his peer, and in their age-long struggle the thews of Love have been strengthened, and his vision cleared, until there is no one who can stand against him.
 - E.M.
 Forster

+## Roadmap and Feedback

+This is a free app, developed in my free time.
+I do it for fun and for personal use, not for money.
+As such, this codebase is subject to my whims.
+There is no set roadmap, and I will add and remove features as I see fit, whenever I feel like it.
+Quality is not guaranteed.

+If you have a bug report, please open an issue!
+While I provide no guarantees, I like to think that I'm a decent person who ships decent code, and I try to take pride in what I do.
+I want this app to be as bug free as possible.

+If there is a feature you would like, please open an issue and we'll talk about it.

+PRs are welcome too!
+I make no promise to accept anything.
+If it's a big change, you might want to open an issue to discuss it first so you don't waste a bunch of time writing a PR I won't accept.

+Forking/copying this repo is also encouraged!

+## Development

+There are no unit tests.
+There is no documentation other than this file.
+I know, I know, how terrible! shame on me!

+- `./gradlew detekt` to run the linter.
+- `./gradlew build` to build APKs

+## Licensing

+This is licensed under the unlicense, since I want this code to be as unencumbered and freely available as possible.
+If you would prefer a different license, just open an issue.

+## Other

+This is a Kotlin rebuild of the [original Java version](https://github.com/ethanmdavidson/DeathProgressOriginal).